joschmaCYU/Quadruped/README.md

 #### 3.2 - Making the robot move
 To make the robot move we will use inverse kinematics and then use 3d IK to move over obstacles.<br>
-If you don't want this I am sure you can find some pre-built frameworks like ros2_control walking plugins to do the job for you but here we will create our own !
+If you don't want to build this I am sure you can find some pre-built frameworks like ros2_control walking plugins to do the job for you but here we will create our own !

-1) The upper leg (L1​) is permanently sticking straight out horizontally.
+1) The upper leg (L1) is permanently sticking straight out horizontally.
-2) The knee joint tilts the lower leg (L2​) outward to control the robot's height.
+2) The knee joint tilts the lower leg (L2) outward to control the robot's height.
 3) The shoulder joint acts as a "Yaw" hinge, sweeping the entire leg forward and backward like a door to control the stride.
 (sketch how the robot will move to explain the math)